Emmanuella-Aguenu/BUD-Session5-solution/README.md

-# Frontend Mentor - Stats preview card component solution
+# Blockchain UNN - Stats preview card component solution

-This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62) for BUD session 5

 ## Table of contents